 Cut out the electronics and invite live performances.
 I am very lucky to have friends who are musical and don’t mind performing at random, but you can recreate this festival feeling too.
 If you’re looking to ramp up the energy and introduce guests to music and dance that invites participation, I recommend spending a little extra on the party and booking a ceilidh caller (someone who knows all the moves to Scottish or Irish traditional dances for groups) and a fiddler to accompany your playing.
 Two of our guests were Rosie Hodgson and Rowan Piggott, both of whom regularly dance English traditional such as Morris Dancing and Lancashire Clogging, but also know many Scottish and Irish dances.
 It wasn’t planned, but we ended up having a ceilidh dance in the living room with Rowan accompanying and Rosie calling the moves.
 It was a lot of fun, everyone who wants to join in can, and those who don’t can sit back and enjoy the dance!

-Both Rosie and Rowan are folk singers and musicians and have full-length albums available – I highly recommend gathering for your listening pleasure!
+Both Rosie and Rowan are folk musicians and have full-length albums available here:

 Glitterlution have the widest and most impressive range of biodegradable glitter on the market today, and their experience in crafting these gorgeous colours and cuts is second to none – they are the longest-standing biodegradable glitter company out there, having inspired many others to use the same supplier in subsequent years.
 I always turn to them to offer my guests the full eco-glitter effect at parties so they can either glitter up themselves or ask another guest to do it for them!
 Handy tip: choose a lip balm to rub onto the skin prior to applying the glitter – it sticks better!